Create Cool Flip Effect With CSS3 3D Rotation For UI Design

 Assets

-This time, we only need the jQuery and this PSD of iOS Passbook from Dribbble for our graphical UI.
-With Photoshop, we are able to do some adjustment.
+For this demonstration, we only need jQuery and this PSD of iOS Passbook from Dribbble for our graphical UI.
+We can make adjustments using Photoshop.

-Then, pick one of the passbook graphic and save it in two files: the front and the back face.
-In this case, we picked the Starbuck Passbook, as follows.
+Next, pick one of the passbook graphics and save it as two separate files: one for the front face and one for the back.
+In this example, we picked the Starbucks Passbook:

 HTML

-Then, let’s create a new basic HTML document and place the following markup inside the <body>.
+Now, create a basic HTML document and place the following markup inside the <body>:

 <section class="passbook">